An Eastern milk snake, harmless as ever. |

 Another poster declared:

-Such an astounding display of ignorance compares the largest snakes in the world to field-mice, earthworm, and lizard-feeding milk snakes.Should a milk snake ever defy its evolutionary evolved behavior sense and try to take down a human, that human might get a slight nip that bleeds blood in the amount of a pinpoint.
+Such an astounding display of ignorance compares the largest snakes in the world to field-mice, earthworm, and lizard-feeding milk snakes.Should a milk snake ever defy its evolutionary evolved behavior sense and try to take down a human, that human might get a slight nip that bleeds blood in the amount of a pinpoint.“And for those of you who say snakes don't attack unless provoked you are full of shit.
+Pet snakes that are not provoked have been on the news numerous times for killing young children.”

 That’s right.
 The person who declares they couldn’t care less about violently smashing a harmless snake is taking the moral high ground in declaring that exotic pet owners are terrible people (and also declaring it is “mean and unjust” to raise rodents to feed them, as if raising cows and chickens to feed dogs, cats and ourselves isn’t the exact same thing).
 How horrible it is for people to care for, and as a consequence have a superior understanding of, reptiles that are feared of by most.